PTAB

 2. Patent Overview

-• Brief Description: The ’828 patent describes a power control method for a user equipment (UE) in a wireless communication system.
-The method combines aspects of open-loop power control (based on path loss) and closed-loop power control (based on accumulated Transmit Power Control (TPC) commands) to set uplink transmit power.
-The key feature is a conditional logic where the UE receives an indication of whether TPC command accumulation is enabled, and calculates its transmit power differently depending on this state.
+• Brief Description: The ’828 patent discloses a power control method for user equipment (UE) in a wireless communication system.
+The method combines aspects of open-loop power control (based on path loss estimation) and closed-loop power control (based on accumulated Transmit Power Control (TPC) commands) to dynamically adjust uplink transmission power.

 3. Grounds for Unpatentability